Menu

 How can two identical technical reports with the same 23 technical assessments, both dated 30 April 1995 and apparently both prepared by the same consultants, have one version noting that the “… case remains open, and we shall attempt to resolve it in the next few weeks”, while the other has no mention of it still being open and needing weeks to complete?

-To be clear, a dated chronology of my 008/1800 billing issues was in existence before, during and after my arbitration.
-A comprehensive log of faults was submitted to the Federal government prior to my arbitration as well as during, but this record disappeared, leaving only 11% of my claim documents to be assessed.
-Neither Telstra nor AUSTEL could not allow my 008/1800 billing issues to be scrutinised and exposed.
-The implications of a systemic charging issue, which affected as many as 120,000 Australian households and businesses (see Chapter One Bad Bureaucrats)
+A dated chronology of my 008/1800 billing issues existed before, during and after my arbitration.
+A comprehensive log of faults was submitted to the federal government before and during my arbitration.
+Still, this record disappeared, leaving only 11% of my claim documents to be assessed.
+Neither Telstra nor AUSTEL could allow my 008/1800 billing issues to be scrutinised and exposed.
+The implications of a systemic charging issue, which affected as many as 120,000 Australian households and businesses (see Prologue Evidence File No 22-A)

 By viewing exhibits Open Letter File No/41/Part-One and File No/41 Part-Two, as well as exhibits Open letter File No/45-A to 45-I and comparing them with Open letter File No/46-A to 46-L to Open Letter File No/47-A to 47-D, it will be clear my claims against the conduct of the arbitrator and FHCA are valid.

 Why then did Anthony Hodgson, the chair of Ferrier Hodgson Corporate Advisory (the arbitration financial resource unit), write to Alan Cameron, chair of the Australian Securities Commission (see Open letter File No/45-I), on 17 March 1998, advising that I was wrong: ALL of my claim documents were addressed during my arbitration when the above-aforementioned points and exhibits show they were not addressed at all.
-This statement by Mr Hodgson to ASIC was clearly misleading and deceptive conduct.
-If he wrote on advice he received within his own corporation, then his own company members and partners within profoundly misled and deceived him and when this possibility was brought to his attention and the attention of John Pinnock (the second TIO) the truth of the matter was not relayed back to ASIC.
+This statement by Mr Hodgson to ASIC was misleading and deceptive conduct.
+If he wrote on advice he received within his own corporation, then his own company members and partners within profoundly misled and deceived him and when this possibility was brought to his attention and the attention of John Pinnock (the second TIO), the truth of the matter was not relayed back to ASIC.

 Had the Australian Securities Commission not been misled and deceived in March 1998, less than three years after my arbitration concluded, and instead made a finding that my claims were justified, as the attached exhibits on absentjustice.com show, then I could have challenged at least one of the sections in the arbitrator’s award, as 1998 was well within the statute of limitations time-frame allowed.